 3. Align your content.

 Word of mouth, or earned media, is incredibly valuable.
 Develop content that is geared to your audience today, which is very much a social environment.
-In trying to create the next viral sensation, don’t forget what’s more important– which is to create content that is actually worth sharing.
+In trying to create the next viral sensation, don’t forget what’s more important—creating content that is actually worth sharing.
 “Content is largely shared in small groups… The median number of views per share of a piece of viral content is 9 on Facebook and 5 on Twitter.”
 So focus on creating frequent content directed to the consumer on a smaller scale instead of trying to make a giant, and rare, impact with one lucky viral video.

 4. Do it faster, smarter, better.